 For example, in the USA

 The Department of Agriculture specifies that the fat content of different defined types of sausage may not exceed what?

 Many traditional styles of sausage from Asia and mainland Europe use what kind of filler?

-A: A no bread-based filler and include only meat (lean meat and fat) and flavorings.
+-based filler and include only meat (lean meat and fat) and flavorings.